notaarav999/hand_controlled_game/README.md

 This is a project where we can control the movement of characters and horses in the video game Red Dead Redemption 2 using hand gestures

+NOTE: PYTHON VERSIONS FROM 3.7 - 3.9 REQUIRED